Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/getting_started.rst

 To be able to extend PrimAITE further, or to build wheels manually before install, clone the repository to a location of your choice:

+1. Clone the repository

 .. code-block:: bash

     git clone https://github.com/Autonomous-Resilient-Cyber-Defence/PrimAITE
     cd primaite

-Create and activate your Python virtual environment (venv)
+2. Create and activate your Python virtual environment (venv)

 .. code-block:: bash
     :caption: Unix